DGCA asks IndiGo to take action on 'safety violation' by mediapersons on flight with Kangana onboard | Business

 On PTI's request for a statement, IndiGo said, "We have given our statement to the DGCA regarding the matter pertaining to flight 6E 264 from Chandigarh to Mumbai, on September 9, 2020."
 "We would like to reiterate that our cabin crew, as well as the captain followed all the requisite protocols, including announcements to restrict photography, follow social distancing and maintain overall safety," the airline stated.
 IndiGo said it also followed the requisite protocol of documenting this matter in its post-flight report.

 "We are committed to providing a safe, hassle-free experience to our passengers," it added.
 On this incident, a DGCA official on Friday said, "We have asked the airline (IndiGo) to take appropriate action against those responsible."
 Also, the regulator has asked the airline to submit a report on this incident, the official mentioned.
+Later during the day, IndiGo gave the following statement, "We are in receipt of certain directions from DGCA in relation to flight 6E 264.
+We will follow the prescribed guidelines."
 As per the Civil Aviation Ministry's social distancing rules issued on May 25, "On arrival at the destination, passengers should be allowed to exit (the plane) in a sequence so as to avoid any bunching."
-PTI DSP KJ KJ KJ

 ALSO READ